Orphans: Brawlers, Bawlers & Bastards: Subdivision into three albums

 Bawlers is composed of mostly downbeat numbers, replacing the hope of ballads on previous albums with resignation (notably "Bend Down the Branches", "Little Drop of Poison", "Fannin Street", "Little Man", and "Widow's Grove").
-The track "Down There by the Train" was written by Waits for Johnny Cash, and was first released on Cash's first American Recordings album.
-Waits claims to have originally intended to call this part of the compilation Shut Up and Eat Your Ballads.
+"Down There by the Train" was written by Waits for Johnny Cash, who sang it on his first American Recordings album.
+"Long Way Home" was written by Waits for Norah Jones, who sang it on her album Feels Like Home.
+Waits claims his original title for Bawlers was Shut Up and Eat Your Ballads.